Astarhub/guides-materials/users/materials/what-is-astar/index.md

 ## Token

-ASTR (Astar Native Token) and SDN (Shiden Native Token) have the same use cases and parameters.
-The initial total token supply is 70,000,000 tokens, and the annual inflation is 10%.
+ASTR (Astar Native Token) and SDN (Shiden Native Token) have the same use cases.
+The initial total token supply is 7,000,000,000 ASTR tokens for the Astar Network and 70,000,000 SDN tokens for the Shiden Network.
+The annual inflation is 10%.

 ![](./Token.png)